 Well before you get to this situation, and especially when you are at this stage, consider hiring an experienced lawyer and conserve your energy for your recovery.
 The law is on your side and crystal clear in this matter.
-And our team of experienced employment lawyers are intricately familiar with this battle.
+Our team of experienced employment lawyers are intricately familiar with this battle.

 If your employer terminates your employment for “frustration of the employment contract” they are not required to pay you severance.
 However, they still owe you notice.
-And during the notice period, you are entitled to all your benefits, including LTD, which often amounts ot 66% of your income.
+And during the notice period, you are entitled to all your benefits, including LTD, which often amounts to 66% of your income.

 Furthermore, some serious illnesses and permanent disabilities would satisfy the requirements for you to receive LTD benefits to age 65, as laid out in your benefits booklet.

 Your Employee Benefit package is a legal peace of mind contract.
 And that is precisely what you should expect from it.
-Our courts award serious fines on parties who inflict unnecessary mental injury and harassment on employees simply trying to claim their entitlements.
+Our courts impose serious fines on parties who inflict unnecessary mental injury and harassment on employees simply trying to claim their entitlements.